About Coconino County

 Two Nights In a Row and Now on Stand-by

-So I'm sitting here with my pack loaded, ready to be self-sufficient for 48 hours as instructed, waiting to be called to leave for the Grand Canyon with other members of our SAR team.
+So, I'm sitting here with my pack loaded, ready to be self-sufficient for 48 hours as instructed, waiting to be called to leave for the Grand Canyon with other members of our SAR team.

-So as I sit here next to my backpack full of gear and 48 hours-worth of food and liquids, I'll tell you about Friday night's search.
-Thursday night was the Kendrick Peak search for two men in their 50's who'd tried to take a short-cut that backfired quite miserably.
-I'd gotten up Thursday morning around 6am, was just about to fall asleep Thursday night when the page came at 11pm.
-That mission lasted until 9:30 Friday morning, at which time I had to go take care of a full day of obligations.
-At 8pm on Friday night, my pager went off again, this time a call-out for a search for two young men in the area of the Arizona Trail on Anderson Mesa near Flagstaff.
+Thursday night was the Kendrick Peak search for two men who'd tried to take a shortcut off the mountain that backfired quite miserably.
+I'd gotten up that morning around six and was just about to fall asleep Thursday night when my pager beeped at 11 p.m.
+That mission had lasted until 9:30 Friday morning, at which time I had to take care of a full day of obligations.
+At 8:00 Friday night, with no sleep since I'd gotten out of bed 38 hours earlier, my pager went off again.
+This time, it was a call-out for a search for two young men in the area of the Arizona Trail on Anderson Mesa near Flagstaff.

-Sure enough, a large mud puddle put a stop to our driving.
-So Bob and I set off on foot.
-We had some trouble locating the intersection with the obscure road the hikers were on, and, in the meantime, the other team on foot reached the young men.
 As we finally located the intersection, the team with the hikers headed our way, and soon we met up and walked to the truck.
-We skirted around the big mud puddle and everybody piled in, with some of our team in the bed.
+We skirted around the big mud puddle and everybody piled in, with some of our team in the truck bed.
 Bob and I gave 'em a good teeth-rattling and sore heineys on the ride back, but all was well that ended well.

-I returned home at 2am and got the best six hours of sleep I think I've ever had.
+I returned home at 2 a.m.
+Saturday and got the best six hours of sleep I think I've ever had.
 Probably could have used more, but the sun shining through the window wouldn't let me stay in bed.